On the representation of non-holonomic univariate power series: Computing quadratic differential equations

 Our algorithm for finding homogeneous quadratic differential equations can be summarized as follows.

-\begin{remark} Algorithm \ref{Algo1} should not be seen as decision algorithm for $\delta_2$-finiteness.
+\begin{remark} Algorithm \ref{Algo1} should not be seen as a decision algorithm for $\delta_2$-finiteness since such an algorithm is impossible to describe (see \cite{richardson1969some}).
 This can be justified by similar arguments from \cite{kauers2011} discussed in the case of holonomic functions.
 The capacity of the method also depends on how functions are encoded in the computer algebra system (CAS) used.
 For instance, our Maple implementation of Algorithm \ref{Algo1} finds a QDE of order $2$ for $\exp(2\arctanh(\sin(2z)/(1+\cos(2z))))$, whereas our Maxima implementation finds another one of order $3$.
 This is because Maple allows some automatic simplifications for compositions of $\exp$ and $\arctanh$ (see Subsection \ref{subsec3}).
 Thus, although Algorithm \ref{Algo1} is meant to find lowest-order QDEs, its capacity to detect $\delta_2$-finite functions is partly defined by the CAS used.
 Nevertheless, this happens only in rare cases because both Maple and Maxima implementations usually have identical results with lowest order possible. \end{remark}

 Let us now present some results using our Maple implementation \texttt{FPS:-QDE} (or simply \texttt{QDE} if the \texttt{FPS} package is already loaded).
 Maple's \texttt{dsolve} command is used to solve the corresponding QDEs.